What is childhood stroke?

 How does stroke affect children?

-Recovery is usually most rapid in the weeks to months after the stroke, but recovery can continue for years.
+Recovery is usually most rapid in the weeks and months after their stroke, but recovery can continue for years.
 Starting rehabilitation early increases a child’s chances of a good recovery.

 Stroke signs in babies and children